KeystoneDH/2024/_src/index.md

 * Kaufman will present her <q>Quantifying Kissinger</q> project: a scholarly archive designed for 3D abstract interactive immersion via game engine technology.
 * Licastro's presentation, "Embracing the Glitch", will address supporting Extended Reality (XR) across the curriculum, and will feature student work from her course
   (Virtual Bodies, Virtual Worlds).
-* Clark will share the <q>Virtual Bloxson</q>'s educational game to orient students to Black primary source materials.
+* Clark will share the <q>Virtual Bloxson</q>, an educational game to orient students to Black primary source materials.

 Participants will have multiple options for experiencing / viewing the immersive events.
 They may opt